bangle-io/bangle-io-help/docs/getting started.md

 ### Navigating the app

-- **Action palette** (`cmd-shift-p`mac or `ctrl-shift-p` win): Actions are used to execute operations in bangle.
-You can type an action name and press enter to execute it.
+- **Operation palette** (`cmd-shift-p`mac or `ctrl-shift-p` win): Operations are used to execute operations in bangle.
+You can type an operation name and press enter to execute it.

 - **Notes palette** (`cmd-p` mac or `ctrl-p` win): You can use palette to quickly jump to a note.
 Press `enter` to open it or `shift-enter` to open on side.